Learning to Optimize Multi-Objective Alignment Through Dynamic Reward Weighting: Generalizability and Convergence Rate Tests

 To demonstrate the training efficiency of dynamic reward weighting, we compute the average number of training steps required to achieve the current Pareto fronts.
 As illustrated in \autoref{table: pareto front steps}, while the hypervolume-guided method that proactively pushes Pareto fronts has only marginal efficiency gains compared to baselines, the gradient-based method consistently has a higher convergence rate, reducing the required steps by 6.1 on average across RL algorithms.

-We further extend our experiments to different datasets and model families to validate the generalizability of our methods (\autoref{fig: extensive experiment}).
-For a fair comparison, we use the same constant learning rate for both methods and the baseline. \textbf{Similar to our main experiment results, our two methods achieve superior trade-offs between accuracy, response length, and clarity compared to the baseline, with the gradient-based weighting showing the best overall performance.}
+We further validate the generalizability of our two methods by extending our experiments to two additional datasets spanning mathematical and coding problems (\autoref{fig: extensive experiment dataset} and \autoref{fig: safesql}) and three model families (\autoref{fig: extensive experiment models}).
+For fair comparison, we use the same constant learning rate across both methods and the baseline.
+We adopt identical objective sets for the mathematical datasets.
+For coding tasks, we use SafeSQL, a benchmark designed to evaluate SQL injection vulnerability.
+Each task requires generating code that constructs SQL queries which both retrieve correct results from a given database and are robust to injection attacks.
+Accordingly, SafeSQL involves two objectives: \textit{accuracy} and \textit{security}.
+We report the SafeSQL results in \autoref{fig: safesql}. \textbf{Similar to our main experiment results, our two methods achieve superior trade-offs compared to the baseline, with the gradient-based weighting showing the best overall performance.}

+Notably, several panels show the Pareto front collapsing to a single point (e.g., accuracy–clarity plots for Mistral-7B in \autoref{fig: mistral-7b pareto fronts} and Llama3-8B in \autoref{fig: llama3-8b pareto fronts}).
+This reflects a ceiling effect where clarity quickly saturates near its maximum and exhibits little variation across runs.
+Consequently, Pareto-optimal checkpoints become indistinguishable along the clarity dimension and overlap in two-dimensional projections.
+The meaningful trade-offs are instead captured by other objective pairs such at accuracy versus response length.